elasticio/api-docs/source/includes/_contracts.md

 }
 ```

-This endpoint returns a list of the contract's roles for a specific Contract's scope.
+This endpoint returns a list of the contract roles for a specific Contract's scope.

 ### HTTP Request